pfeifle/Behavioral-Cloning/writeup.md

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving:

+![alt text][image1]

+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to steer back to the center of the lane.
+The three images below show such a recovery, i.e. steering back to the  of the lane:

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

 ![alt text][image3]
 ![alt text][image4]
-![alt text][image5]

 Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+I added the 2745 recorded imagest to the Udacity training set.
+Overall, I used 21,569 images for the training.
+The Udacity training images and the self-recorded images were preprocessed in the same way.
+The training of the model was done without gpu support.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 20.
+After20 epochs the validation loss did not further decrease.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.